Welcome to the Quantum Networks team at LKB!

 Interested in quantum optics and quantum information science?
 We are always happy to welcome motivated undergraduates, PhD students and Postdocs.
 Contact Prof. Laurat for openings.

-July 15, 2016 – Our paper on Bragg reflection with nanofiber-trapped atoms is accepted in PRL!
+Sept.
+23, 2016 – Our PRL on Bragg reflection with 2000 atoms is published.
+Featured nicely in a Focus by Physics!